bareos/bareos/docs/manuals/source/IntroductionAndTutorial/InstallingBareos.rst

    systemctl start bareos-sd
    systemctl start bareos-fd

-Please remark, the Bareos Daemons need to have access to the ports 9101-9103.
+Please remark, the Bareos Daemons need to have access to the TCP ports 9101-9103.

 Now you should be able to log in to the director using the bconsole.